mariadb-corporation/Developer-Examples/Bookings/README.md

 # Bookings

-**Bookings** is a web application written in [ReactJS](https://reactjs.org) and [NodeJS](https://nodejs.org) that, backed by the power of the [MariaDB Node Connector](https://github.com/MariaDB/mariadb-connector-nodejs) and the [MariaDB X4 Platform](https://mariadb.com/resources/blog/deploying-mariadb-platform-x4/#smart), unleashes the power of [smart transactions](https://mariadb.com/resources/blog/introducing-mariadb-platform-x4-smart-transactions-and-cloud-native-storage/) with hundreds of millions of records!
+**Bookings** is a web application written in [ReactJS](https://reactjs.org) and [NodeJS](https://nodejs.org) that, backed by the power of the [MariaDB Node Connector](https://github.com/MariaDB/mariadb-connector-nodejs) and the [MariaDB X4 Platform](https://mariadb.com/resources/blog/deploying-mariadb-platform-x4/#smart), unleashes the power of [smart transactions](https://mariadb.com/resources/blog/introducing-mariadb-platform-x4-smart-transactions-and-cloud-native-storage/) on hundreds of millions of records!

 <p align="center" spacing="10">
     <img src="media/demo.gif" />